Building And Pest Inspection

 Most pest control companies will have a builder that they call upon to carry out the building inspections for them.
 This means that the customer only has to deal with one company, usually the pest control company to arrange both inspections.

-When booking a building and pest inspection it’s best to ask a few questions before committing to a company.
+When booking a company to do a structural building inspection and also a pest inspection it’s best to ask a few questions before committing to that company.

 Ask how many inspectors are present at the time of the inspection.
 If it’s just one then you know that it will be primarily a builder doing the inspection.
 As explained earlier if it’s just one inspector there’s a good chance their main skill sets will be in the building industry.